-Note: Once you’ve taken sufficient time to create data-rich URLs, I recommended that you shorten them, using tools like bit.ly or Google Link Shortener.
+Note: Once you’ve taken sufficient time to create data-rich URLs, I recommend that you shorten them, using tools like bit.ly or Firebase Dynamic Links.
 A long and bulky URL does not make for a good user experience and might even come across as spammy.

-Also, the UTM parameters are visible to the users in their address bars.
-So, be transparent and don’t use values that you don’t want to be seen by the user.
+Remember, UTM parameters are visible to the users in their address bars.
+So be transparent and don’t use values that you don’t want to be seen by the user.

 2. Track Your UTM Links Inside a Spreadsheet